'People will quit their jobs if they're not getting what they want', Expert predicts 'raft of resignations' as office work returns

 Dr. Nigel Paine, former Chief Learning Officer at the BBC, has said that Covid-19 has been a wake-up call for CEOs and employees are no longer content to sit in organisations which are not delivering what they want.

 "People will quit their jobs if they are not getting what they want.
-These are smart, engaged people who have good jobs but they are quitting because the organisations are not delivering what they want.
+These are smart, engaged people who have good jobs but they are quitting because the organisations are not delivering what they want," he warned.

 He pointed to the so-called 'Great Resignation' in the US, where four million Americans quit their jobs in the month of July alone, according to the U.S. Bureau of Labor Statistics.